GoOutside-Project/GoOutside-DataSolution/google_sheets/sheets_index.md

 # Google Sheets for Finance Analysis

-This section documents the Sheets created from BigQuery queries to support Sarah, the Finance Leader, in analyzing sales, revenue, and costs.
+This section documents the Sheets created from BigQuery queries to showcase revelant data such as: revenue, costs, discounts, and their split by product lines or country, among other variables.

 | Sheet Name | Description |
 |------------|-------------|